Beginning a new chapter - what type of new starter are you?

 Give yourself some space to dream.
 How about creating a Vision Board?
 This will help focus and galvanize your plans, it will connect you to what matters, fascinates and excites you.
 You can download my Vision Board Guide here and request the follow-up Vision Board Explorer worksheet to start brining that vision to life.

 What one thing are you going to start with?

 Good luck and relish your freedom to explore, experiment and create something that is totally YOU.

 I hope these ideas have stimulated your imagination and promoted some action.
 If you’d like someone to accompany you on this exciting next phase, take a look at these resources:

-To make an empowered new start: INSPIRED - Starting Again With Confidence (an online course & self-guided retreat, launch price available now!)
+To make an empowered new start: INSPIRED - Starting Again With Confidence (an online course & self-guided retreat)